We acknowledge that not every production can do everything but every production should be thinking about what it CAN do. Raising Films

 - Have clear and open hiring practices, which are not only reliant on existing networks.

 - Have a zero tolerance policy for any discrimination throughout your production, and clear and open processes for the reporting of bullying, harassment, and personal difficulties including mental health, physical health, and caring responsibilities.
+To this end, identify various crew members who are accessible to everyone to seek help from, from runners and interns up.
+Managers and heads of departments who have this responsibility need to be educated on how to deal with any reports and protect the crew member.

 - Allow time off in lieu to workers.